yoldemir/triton-sample/README.md

-Configuration files for serving BERT base, BERT large, and DistilBERT base in various formats:
+Configuration files for serving BERT base, BERT large, and DistilBERT base from HuggingFace in various formats:
 - ONNX model served on CPU
 - ONNX model served on CPU with OpenVINO EP
 - ONNX model served on GPU